Ostium

 Assets: 290+ assets spanning crypto, forex, stocks, indices, and commodities.
 Stock leverage up to 50x.
 Index leverage up to 100x.

-Consideration: Broad asset coverage but faces the same capital efficiency challenges as other pool-based DEXs.
-Vault design does not disaggregate directional risk from settlement risk, limiting scalability.
+Consideration: Broad asset coverage but faces the capital efficiency challenges common to pool-based DEXs.
+Vault design does not disaggregate directional risk from settlement risk, which constrains scalability.

 Synthetix